Leystryku/mpbomberman_racket/README.md

 This is a multiplayer Bomberman created in Racket (LISP dialect, functional programming).
 File convention is based on the one used in Garry's Mod (https://github.com/Facepunch/garrysmod)

 The project was created for a University Course.
+Timespan for entire project: 1 week :)

 ## Getting Started